 Before offering you this treatment your case will have been discussed by a number of specialists in the multi-professional team.
-These will always include your oncologist, consultant radiographer, and sometimes others such as a neurosurgeon, a radiologist or other doctors from your referring hospital.
-Your scans and history will be used to help assess the position, and the size and shape of the tumour to help decide whether stereotactic radiotherapy is right for you.
-This means there is a great deal of expertise and experience advising on the best possible treatment for you.
+These will always include your oncologist, consultant radiographer and sometimes others such as a neurosurgeon, a radiologist or other doctors from your referring hospital.
+Your scans and history will be used to help assess the position, size and shape of your tumour.
+This helps to decide whether stereotactic radiotherapy is right for you.
+There is a great deal of expertise and experience advising on the best possible treatment for you.